serilog-contrib/Serilog.Sinks.Postgresql.Alternative/README.md

 This project is a fork of https://github.com/b00ted/serilog-sinks-postgresql but is maintained.
 Do not hesitate to create [issues](https://github.com/SeppPenner/SerilogSinkForPostgreSQL/issues) or [pull requests](https://github.com/SeppPenner/SerilogSinkForPostgreSQL/pulls).

-The sink offers options to be called with `.WriteTo.PostgreSql` and `.WriteTo.PostgreSQL` from version 3.2.1 on as this might have caused some trouble for users who came from the old sink.
-In a later revision, I might go back to the original version (`.WriteTo.PostgreSQL`) as this is the correct way to write the name of the database.
-Thanks for the hint go to [@p30](https://github.com/ps30).

 Change history
 --------------